Stuffed Review

 Stuffed doesn't attempt to reinvent or deeply evolve the wave defense genre.
 You stand your ground, targeting enemies and surviving each onslaught using basic shooter skills.
 It's a simplistic and repetitive loop that loses steam after a few hours.

 Where Stuffed offers more lasting charm is through its cute visual style and steady unlocks.
 Rendered like a child's stuffed animal collection come to life, the vibrant toy-like world is appealing to look at.
 There's a robust customization system allows for dressing up the bear character and altering weapon appearances with earnable skins and costumes.
-An image showcasing the game described in this article.

 For those after a mindless diversion with steady positive feedback, Stuffed provides light entertainment in short bursts as new items are acquired before its shallow gameplay grows tiring.
 Its uncomplicated nature makes it accessible, if ultimately shallow.
 But for casual players, the cheery presentation and steady customization goals make it an agreeable time waster over a couple relaxing hours.
 Just don't expect deep mechanics or longevity.